-You'll make delicious, old fashioned chocolate cookies that everyone will rave about.
-Be prepared to bake a big batch, though, as they won't last long.
+Make homemade chocolate cookies that everyone will rave about.
+But be prepared to bake a big batch, as they won't last long!
 Nobody can resist eating them!

 Mom's Recipe Scrapbooks (c.
 1920s)